jkobti/yetAnotherBoilerplate/Docs/04a-k8s-implementation-plan.md

 - CI builds & templates charts with no validation errors.
 - Security basics: namespaces + non-default service accounts.
 - Documentation links in place (this file referenced in `04-k8s.md`).
- - Backend & worker images build successfully (non-root, multi-stage) and run health endpoint.
+- Backend API image builds successfully (non-root, multi-stage) and runs health endpoint.
+- Worker image explicitly deferred with documented criteria for introduction.

 ---
 Maintain this file as a living roadmap; update phase statuses inline or move completed phases to a changelog section at the bottom if preferred.